 Scope of part

-FAR 13.000 defines when simplified acquisition procedures apply, streamlining procurement for contracts at or below the simplified acquisition threshold and certain higher-value commercial acquisitions.
+FAR 13.000 sets the boundaries for using simplified acquisition procedures, focusing on contracts at or below the simplified acquisition threshold and referencing special authorities for certain higher-value commercial acquisitions.

 Overview

-FAR 13.000 outlines the scope of Part 13, which establishes the policies and procedures for acquiring supplies and services—including construction, research and development, commercial products, and commercial services—when the total value does not exceed the simplified acquisition threshold (SAT).
-It also references special authorities for certain commercial acquisitions above the SAT but below $7.5 million (or $15 million for specific cases), and points to other FAR parts for related procedures, such as architect-engineer services and commercial acquisitions above the micro-purchase threshold.
-The section is foundational for understanding when and how simplified acquisition procedures (SAP) apply, helping agencies streamline procurement for lower-value contracts while ensuring compliance with federal requirements.
+FAR 13.000 defines the scope of Part 13, which establishes the policies and procedures for acquiring supplies and services—including construction, research and development, commercial products, and commercial services—when the total value does not exceed the simplified acquisition threshold (SAT).
+It also references special authorities for certain commercial acquisitions above the SAT but below $9 million (or $15 million for specific cases), as outlined in Subpart 13.5.
+The section directs users to Part 12 for commercial acquisitions above the micro-purchase threshold and to 36.602-5 for simplified procedures related to architect-engineer services.
+The purpose is to streamline and clarify acquisition processes for lower-value contracts, making procurement more efficient and accessible, especially for small businesses and new entrants.

 Key Rules